-Problem Solving

-Grades 3-5

-You'll need: Hoops, cones, scarfs or pinnies, Green Glass Door cards

-You can play: outside, in the gym, on the blacktop

-Game 1

-Monsters in the Closet

-Place enough hoops around the space for one per learner.
+You'll need: hoops, cones, pinnies, Green Glass Door Cards You can play: outside, in the gym, on the blacktop Problem Solving Grades 2-3 Game 1 Monsters in the Closet Place enough hoops around the space for one per learner.
 On a signal (which can be music) the children move around like monsters or however they choose.
 On the next signal (like the music stopping), the learners jump in to the closet (hoop).
 When they are all moving again take away two hoops.
 When they have to jump in to the closet again there will not be enough hoops for everyone so they will need to work out how to get in to a hoop with someone else.
 Repeat the process until all learners are in as few hoops as possible.

-Game 2

-Dragon Slayer

-Form groups of four people.
-Three people link arms over shoulders and create a circle around a cone with a scarf or pinnie tucked in to one person's shorts.
-This creates a 'dragon' who has a tail.
-The fourth person in the group is the 'dragon slayer' and has to try and pull the tail from the dragon.
-The dragon rotates around the cone while trying to keep their tail.
-After the tail is pulled or a certain amount of time, the dragon slayer switches with another learner.

-Game 3

-Green Glass Door

-Give each learner a card.
-When you call 'Go!' they run to the far side of the gym and try to find someone who has something on their card that is the same as theirs.
-This can be a shape, animals, number of letters in the word, arrows, colours etc. When they find someone, they pair up and go back to the start.
-The next time 'Go!' is called, the two people stay together and try to find others with the same item they have.
-Repeat until everyone has something that is the same.